dehoyostc/agent-communication-protocol/docs/architecture-overview.md

 **What this layer answers:** How does a message from Agent A reach Agent B?
 What delivery guarantees exist?

-**Current status:** ACP delegates this layer to existing protocols.
+**Current status:** CARP delegates this layer to existing protocols.
 Conforming implementations may use HTTPS, WebSockets, or emerging agent-to-agent messaging protocols such as MCP (Model Context Protocol).
-ACP does not define a new transport.
+CARP does not define a new transport.

 **Dependencies:** None.